From Sonic Retro

 |Weight: 110kg (242lbs)|

-G-merl (ジーメル), is a robot created by Dr. Eggman who debuted in the Game Boy Advance game Sonic Advance 3.
+G-merl (ジーメル), erroneously referred to as Gemerl by fans, is a robot created by Dr. Eggman who debuted in the Game Boy Advance game Sonic Advance 3.
 G-merl would serve as a secondary antagonist throughout the game; Sonic and co. fight against him in Act 3 of Sunset Hill, Toy Kingdom, and Cyber Track; and also in the Boss Acts of Route 99 and Altar Emerald.

 G-merl bears a great deal of resemblance to (and derives his name from) Emerl, the Gizoid whose development forms the core of Sonic Battle's story.
 However, the precise nature of G-merl's relation to Emerl is unknown.
 It is stated that Dr. Eggman created G-merl from Emerl's "data", which would seem to imply that G-merl is merely an advanced Phi series robot.

-The Bad Ending - Fail in your task to gather the seven Chaos Emeralds as Sonic, and you'll have earned the bad ending.
-Having fumbled his last stand, Eggman attempts to flee the scene with his fallen partner in crime.
-The controlled character, as per usual, busts the doctor's Eggpod, causing it to careen into the abyss to the right.
+What happens to G-merl varies depending on the ending achieved.
+If the player fails in their task to gather the seven Chaos Emeralds as Sonic, they'll have earned the bad ending.
+Having fumbled his last stand, Eggman attempts to flee the scene with G-merl.
+The controlled character, as per usual, busts the doctor's Egg Mobile, causing it to careen into the abyss to the right.
 G-merl himself lands at the edge of the precipice, and after hesitating for a brief second, decides to follow his master into the unknown below.
 Sonic and Co. don't seem too troubled by the apparent deaths of their adversaries, as the Master Emerald is seconds away from restoring the planet to its former glory.

-The Good Ending - Collect the seven Chaos Emeralds and beat Altar Emerald as Sonic.
-Eggman attempts to escape with G-merl and spouts off his assurances of vengeance, as usual.
-G-merl, however, strikes out on his own and rudely head-butts Sonic unawares, wrestling all the Chaos Emeralds from his grasp and using their powers to transform into Ultimate G-merl.
+However, if the player collects the seven Chaos Emeralds and beats Altar Emerald as Sonic, Eggman attempts to escape with G-merl and spouts off his usual assurances of vengeance.
+G-merl, however, strikes out on his own and attacks Sonic unawares, wrestling all the Chaos Emeralds from his grasp and using their powers to transform into Ultimate G-merl.
 The beast escapes into space, but the Chaos Emeralds happen to fall back to earth, allowing Sonic to harness their power and transform into Super Sonic.
 Tossing aside their personal vendettas, Sonic and Eggman both pursue Ultimate G-merl and take him down in Nonaggression.